Copp31/Code-parts/README.md

 ### Script file configuration <a name="configuration"></a>

 - Script files use the extension .txt
-- There's one script in each file
+- Each script has its own .txt file
-- Name of the file is written in camelCase
+- Title of each .txt file needs to start with a **capital letter**
-- There's a summary of the script at the beginning of each .txt file :
+- Each script begins with a summary :

 ```
-// To get a clear summary of items when you have the item's name and quantity
+// This script render a clear summary of items when you have the item's name and quantity.

 let array = [];